Greg0109/BoardyServer/README.md

 ### Forward Notifications and Image copying
-To forward the notiications you will need to have installed notify-send
+To forward the notications you will need to have installed notify-send

 ```sudo apt-get install libnotify-bin```